cbrown5/cbrown5.github.io/_posts/2023-08-19-structural-causal-modelling-workshop.md

 The workshop shows how to develop causal hypotheses, using R to visualise your hypotheses.
 It then steps through some examples of develping and testing causal tests with ecological data.

+The workshop covers packages `daggity` and `ggdag` for visualising causal models (directed acyclic graphs) and developing causal tests.
+We also look at making tests with `glm()` and how to simulate your own data to test models.
+Finally, we cover `visreg` for visualising model output.